 The views of the Pacific are absolutely breathtaking along this stretch of road between Kohala and Hilo.
-Make sure to take the Old Mamalahoa Highway's scenic four-mile detour off Hawaii Belt Road.
+Make sure to take the Old Mamalahoa Highway's scenic 4-mile detour off Hawaii Belt Road.

 Enjoy Oahu After Hours

 Yes, you can have an umbrella drink at sunset.
 But in the multicultural metropolis of Honolulu, there's so much more to it than that.
-Sip a glass of wine and listen to jazz at The Dragon Upstairs in Chinatown, join the beach-and-beer gang at Duke's Canoe Club, or head to Zanzabar, where DJs spin hip-hop and techno.
+Sip a glass of wine and listen to jazz at the Dragon Upstairs in Chinatown, or join the beach-and-beer gang at Duke's Waikiki.

 There are luau that are spectacles and those that lean toward the more authentic.
 Both have their merits, depending on the experience you're after.
 Two that are worthy of mention are the Old Lahaina Luau on Maui and the thrilling performances at the Polynesian Cultural Center on Oahu.